Testimonials

 Quinten understood the way to make change was to write things down and document.
 He believed in unity for the cause and help to prioritize AKPSG’s agenda.
 He believed in accountability for those serving the kidney community.

-Quinten's passing is a huge loss.
-He served on the AKPSG Board and as the Treasurer.
+Quinten’s passing is a huge loss.
+He served on the AKPSG Board as the Treasurer.
 He was very knowledgeable in the area of policy and procedures.
 His care, concern, and contributions along with his love will truly be missed by the kidney community.

-Quinten's final Prayer," In the name of Jesus, I curse at the root , every sickness, system, disease, pain, and virus, discomfort and infirmity that has tried to attack my body or ever does.
+Quinten’s final Prayer, In the name of Jesus, I curse at the root , every sickness, system, disease, pain, and virus, discomfort and infirmity that has tried to attack my body or ever does.
+Sickness and disease I say to you Go!
+Come out of my body in the name Jesus !
+You are illegal and have no authority in my life.

-"With education and support from AKPSG, Terry Harmer donated her kidney to her husband Wally Harmer!
+With education and support from AKPSG, Terry Harmer donated her kidney to her husband Wally Harmer!
 This is a letter of appreciation from them on their 1 Year successful kidney transplant.

 One week before Daystar opened its new facility last summer, its newest partner met for the first time in our training room.